kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

 ### Watcher and module installation verification

-By checking the Kyma CR events, verify if the `SKRWebhookIsReady` condition is set to `True`.
+Check the Kyma CR events to verify if the `SKRWebhookIsReady` condition is set to `True`.
 Also make sure if the state of the `template-operator` is `Ready` and check the overall `state`.

 ```yaml